wp-plugins/roost-for-bloggers/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.1.1 =
+* Fixed bug that prevented Roost admin screen from showing in PHP versions older than 5.3.0

 = 2.1 =
 * Charts and Graphs! bbPress support!
 Plugin redesign!
 Other Major Updates!
 Does it get any better?